griestopf/Fusee.Tutorial/Tutorial05/README.md

 ##Goals
  - Understand FUSEE's built-in SceneGraph and traversal functionality
- - Implement a more complex shader with one arbitrary light source
+ - Implement a more complex shader with specular component

 ##Shaders are Assets now
 Build and run Tutorial 05.
 The output looks like we left off at [Tutorial 04](../Tutorial04).
 Under the hood we have one small enhancement: